 by Texas Homesteader~

 Time’s running out!
 Looking for a quick homemade gift idea?
-This Sweetened Popcorn was made into a sweet Christmas Trail Mix.
+This Sweetened Popcorn can be made into a sweet Christmas Trail Mix.
 It made for a delicious last-minute Christmas gift idea too.

 Although we typically gift our grands Experience Gifts these days, we still wanted something cute to present to them on Christmas day.
 So we decided to make an easy yet delicious edible gift for them.